taomsakal/Differential-Equations-for-Ecologists/readme.md

 ![Logistic curve basic](images/Logistic_curve_basic.png)

-Below, I've animated it to change the values of \( K \), \( r_{\text{max}} \), and \( N_0 \).
+Below, I've animated it to change the values of $begin:math:text$ K $end:math:text$, $begin:math:text$ r_{\\text{max}} $end:math:text$, and $begin:math:text$ N_0 $end:math:text$.
 Notice that if the population starts over carrying capacity, the growth rate will be negative, and bacteria will die until the population returns to carrying capacity.

 ![logistic growth ani](images/logistic_growth_ani.gif)

 Notice something important: we've never specified *why* the per-capita growth rate decreases with more bacteria.
 It could be limited space, or competition over food, or any complex combination of factors.
-All we've said is that \( r \) decreases linearly as \( N \) increases.
+All we've said is that $begin:math:text$ r $end:math:text$ decreases linearly as $begin:math:text$ N $end:math:text$ increases.

 This is a common trick.
 We could have explicitly added resources and space and whatever else to our model, written down the rules of change for them, and simulated everything.
 But it is far simpler to keep track of only the number of bacteria and keep everything else in the back of our minds as we design the bacteria's differential equation.